kristianmandrup/racer-mw/Architecture-Overview.md

 - as an attribute of a Model (AttributeModel)

 It is often the case that some nodes contain a list of multiple Documents of the same type.
 These nodes are called collections.
-A Collection is an abstraction over such list nodes and ensures that there are certain rules for the operations on the collection of models (Documents).
+A *Collection* is an abstraction over such list nodes and ensures that there are certain rules for the operations on the collection of models (Documents).

-A Model can have one or more properties.
+A *Model* can have one or more properties.
 Each property can be either:

-- a Collection of models
+- a Collection (of models)
-- a Model
+- an AttributeModel
 - an Attribute (simple values)

+Each of these are *Named pipes*, which are all kinds of attributes...

 Each *Pipe* is connected to a *Resource* of the same type.
 The Resource is also connected back to the pipe.

-Any Resource command always knows where in the graph it should apply the command.
+Any *Resource Command* always knows where in the graph it should apply the command.
 It can either set its own path directly (if stand-alone), but more commonly it gets the path information from its pipe.

-Depending on the type of Resource, only a subset of operations are available that makes sense for that kind of resource.
+Depending on the type of *Resource*, only a subset of operations are available that makes sense for that kind of resource.
-Attribute operations don't apply for a Collection, and Collection operations don't make sense for an attribute etc.
+*Attribute* operations don't apply for a *Collection*, and Collection operations don't make sense for an attribute etc.

 See also: